The Long and Winding Road: January 1969

-McCartney premiered "The Long and Winding Road" on 7 January 1969 during the Beatles' filmed rehearsals at Twickenham Film Studios.
-After they abandoned thoughts of returning to public performance, and instead decided to make a new album, the band recorded several takes of the song at their Apple Studio in central London on 26 January and again on 31 January.
-The line-up was McCartney on lead vocals and piano, John Lennon on six-string bass guitar, George Harrison on electric guitar played with a Leslie speaker effect, Ringo Starr on drums, and guest keyboardist Billy Preston on electric piano.
-Lennon, who rarely played bass, made several mistakes on the recording.
+The band recorded several takes of "The Long and Winding Road" at their Apple Studio in central London on 26 January and again on 31 January.
+The line-up was McCartney on lead vocals and piano, Lennon on six-string bass guitar, George Harrison on electric guitar played with a Leslie speaker effect, Ringo Starr on drums, and guest keyboardist Billy Preston on electric piano.
+As Lennon only occasionally played bass, he made several mistakes on the recording, Beatles scholar Ian MacDonald finds.

-As seen in the Get Back documentary, following the 26 January recording session, the band discussed the possibility of adding an orchestral accompaniment to the song.
-"The only way I've ever heard it in my head," McCartney said, "is like Ray Charles's band....
+As seen in Peter Jackson's documentary Get Back, following the 26 January recording session, the band discussed the possibility of adding an orchestral accompaniment to the song.
+"The only way I've ever heard it in my head," McCartney said, "is like Ray Charles's band...
 We were planning to do it anyway for a couple of numbers, just to have a bit of brass and a bit of strings."
-George Harrison supported the idea of a brass accompaniment: "It would be nice with some brass just doing the sustaining chord thing, moving and just holding notes."
+Harrison supported the idea of a brass accompaniment: "It would be nice with some brass just doing the sustaining chord thing, moving and just holding notes."

-In May 1969, Glyn Johns, who had been asked by the Beatles to compile and mix the Get Back album from the sessions, selected the 26 January recording.
+In May 1969, Glyn Johns, who had been asked by the Beatles to compile and mix an album from the sessions, selected the 26 January recording.
 The 31 January take, which had slightly different lyrics and was recorded with Johns in an unofficial producer's role, was used in the film, subsequently titled Let It Be.
+But the tapes handed to Johns were of poor quality—in Lennon's words, "the shittiest load of badly recorded shit"—and the band refused Johns' two takes at a Get Back album.